 Better off separate?
-That couldn’t be farther from the truth.
+Couldn’t be farther from the truth.
 Worse, the Louise Wise Agency lied.

 How did the Louise Wise Agency justify this secrecy?

 Lawrence Wright, author and researcher of Twins: and What They Tell Us About Who We Are (1997) as well as the recent, Going Clear: Scientology, Hollywood, and the Prison of Belief (2013), spoke to an heir of Louise Wise.

 Here’s what she told him: “Adoptive parents should be told as much as is reasonable.”
 That statement is simply: chilling.
 “Reasonable,” by any stretch of the imagination, had nothing to do with the welfare of these children.

 The “needs” of the Louise Wise Agency and of Neubauer trumped the needs of babies – a dangerously narcissistic phenomenon that is never good for children under any circumstances.
 When Lawrence Wright told Bobby exactly what happened, Bobby was outraged: “This is some kind of Nazi shit.
 They used us like lab rats.”

 These were vulnerable babies.
 Babies who had already suffered one abrupt separation from their birth mother and were, then, left motherless for six months.
 These babies needed each other even more.